AI For Personal Injury Law Firms

 Built for plaintiff firms where callers may be hurt, stressed, comparing attorneys, dealing with insurers, or calling after hours while case intent is still fresh.

-Edit call volume, buyer intent, 25% lift, and expected signed-case value.
+Edit call volume, qualified intent, 25% lift, and expected signed-case value.

 Planning model only.
 Replace with actual missed-call, case-fit, consult, signed-case, fee, exclusion, jurisdiction, and capacity data.